 Should we visit our loved one in the Chapel of Rest?

 This is a personal matter.
 Where appropriate, we recommend embalming so that the decision about visiting can be deferred and made at leisure and that the person looks at their best should anyone wish to pay their respects.
 We would also recommend embalming due to likely time-scales.

+Very often, the person is dressed in their own clothes.
+This can be "Sunday best" or Casual and anything in-between.
 There may be restrictions on what the person can wear due for environmental reasons but natural fibres are generally acceptable.

-How do we plan the service?
+How do we plan a funeral service?

 Usually, this is planned together with the Officiant “in charge” of the service, perhaps a Minister of Religion, Community Leader or Elder or a Non-Religious Celebrant.
 It may be that you are planning it all yourselves.
 Either way, there may be time restrictions to work with so we all have to work together to get this right.

 You may be thinking of family and friends carrying the coffin on the day of the service, someone to deliver a Eulogy or a Reading of some kind, which music is to be played, readings or poetry, photographs or special locations or a whole manner of things.
 All sorts of things come together to plan and ensure the smooth running and support in the days ahead.

 What hearse or limousine will I need?